AgrDataSci/documentation/docs/Participant Recruitment/socioeconomic_sampling.md

+# Socioeconomic sampling

-# Expertise and social inclusiveness.
+> Expertise and social inclusiveness.
 A guide to choose participants for on-farm testing with the tricot approach.

 > Béla Teeken (IITA)